 Cala Millor Travel Guide

 Cala Millor is the liveliest and largest holiday resort on Mallorca's rugged northeast coast.
-The name means 'better bay', which is indicative of its main attraction: a mile or more long stretch of sandy beach, which slopes gently into a crystal clear blue sea, protected at each end by rocky headlands.
+The name means 'better bay', which is indicative of its main attraction: a mile-long stretch of sandy beach that slopes gently into a crystal clear blue sea, and is protected at each end by rocky headlands.
 Sunbeds, parasols and pedalos can be hired for the day by sun seekers.
 The rest of the island's east coast is lined with inlets and coves, which are fun to explore.
-Cala Millor developed as a favourite destination with holidaymakers from one hotel, the Eureka, built in the 1930s, and is now a bustling enclave of high-rise hotels and apartment blocks, slowly merging into neighbouring resorts along the coast, fronted by a wide pedestrian promenade along its alluring beach.
-Adjacent to Millor, across the headland to the north, is the quieter and more traditional resort of Cala Bona, with a little harbour, while a few miles to the south is the well-known resort of Sa Coma.
+Cala Millor developed as a favourite destination with holidaymakers from one hotel, the Eureka, built in the 1930s, and is now a bustling enclave of high-rise hotels and apartment blocks.
+It's slowly merging into neighbouring resorts along the coast and is fronted by a wide pedestrian promenade along its alluring beach.
+Adjacent to Millor, across the headland to the north, is the quieter and more traditional resort of Cala Bona, which has a little harbour, while a few miles to the south is the well-known resort of Sa Coma.

 Cala Millor is about 40 miles (70km) from the Son Sant Joan International airport near Palma, the capital, in the south of the island.
 The area, particularly favoured by German holidaymakers, is packed with shops, markets, entertainment venues, bars and restaurants to ensure non-stop fun in the sun.
 The resort is particularly well-suited for family holidays.